 - Collaboration over master data

-In some situations (for example outsourced manufacturing), master data (capacities, routings etc) may be coming from other participants in the supply chain, and it is important to review / accept these to develop meaningful joint plans.
-The o9 platform, with its high fidelity representation of the value chain, makes it possible for different participants to work together to come to agreement on master data before it influences planning.
+In some situations (for example, outsourced manufacturing), master data (capacities, routings, etc.) may come from other supply chain participants, and it is essential to review/accept these to develop meaningful joint plans.
+The o9 platform, with its high-fidelity representation of the value chain, makes it possible for different participants to work together to agree on master data before it influences planning.

 - Connect transactional data with smart analytics to update master data

-Example: supplier lead-times.
-In the master data the lead-time from a supplier to the Factory is 6 weeks.
-However, based on transactional data that lead-time seems to be 7 weeks.
-By applying smart analytics on transactional data, in the o9 platform that lead-time deviation results in an alert to 1) update the planning policies, in this case the lead-time, 2) send a message to the buyer to talk to the supplier and 3) update master data and inventory policies for future periods.
+Example: supplier lead times.
+In the master data, the lead time from a supplier to the Factory is six weeks.
+However, based on transactional data, that lead time seems to be seven weeks.
+By applying smart analytics on transactional data, in the o9 platform, that lead-time deviation results in an alert to 1) update the planning policies, in this case, the lead-time, 2) send a message to the buyer to talk to the supplier, and 3) update master data and inventory policies for future periods.

-- Connect real-time data, with smart analytics to update master data
+- Connect real-time data with intelligent analytics to update master data

-Organizations are increasingly investing in IoT capabilities that can provide real-time information from the supply chain network.
-Think about a sensor at a factory line or from an inventory location. o9’s cloud-first architecture allows for robust analytics and dataflow pipelines to be built with the relevant data warehousing and management services from the cloud providers.
-Pipelines to ingest real-time data as they become available is key to ensuring master data is always kept current.
+Organizations are increasingly investing in IoT capabilities that provide real-time information from the supply chain network.
+Think about a sensor at a factory line or from an inventory location. o9’s cloud-first architecture allows for robust analytics and dataflow pipelines to be built with the cloud providers’ relevant data warehousing and management services.
+As they become available, pipelines to ingest real-time data are crucial to ensuring master data is always kept current.

 - Connect with tribal knowledge to establish a planning system of record

-In some cases, there may not be an evident system to maintain data needed for planning.
-For example, a retailer may need to maintain inbound capacity & QA/QC process lead-times for goods being procured, potentially wildly different based on the item.
-This information today is not captured in the master data but is often maintained in Excel spreadsheets or stand-alone systems (such as hand scanner system output). o9’s EKG, allowing for a true representation of the supply chain network allows for attributes and associated parameters to be built up over time, as necessary.
-This ability was actively used by one of the largest retailers in the world who connected this data to the o9 platform and was able to create a planning system of record close to where the planning decisions were being made.
+Sometimes, there may not be an evident system to maintain the data needed for planning.
+For example, a retailer may need to sustain inbound capacity & QA/QC process lead times for goods being procured, potentially wildly different based on the item.
+This information today is not captured in the master data but is often maintained in Excel spreadsheets or stand-alone systems (such as hand scanner system output). o9’s EKG, allowing for an accurate representation of the supply chain network, enables attributes and associated parameters to be built up over time, as necessary.
+This ability was actively used by one of the largest retailers in the world.
+They connected this data to the o9 platform and created a planning system of record close to where the planning decisions were being made.

-In conclusion, master data management and maintenance is important to get right before embarking on a journey on digital transformation.
-It is essential to have a platform that has the richness of representation as well as the technical capabilities to allow this to be done effectively.
-The o9 platform, with the underlying Enterprise Knowledge Graph that enables a digital representation of the entire enterprise.
-Its interconnections with customers and suppliers as a digital twin of the supply chain, can support organizations looking to embark on these initiatives.
+In conclusion, master data management and maintenance is essential before embarking on a digital transformation journey.
+It is necessary to have a platform with a richness of representation and technical capabilities to allow this to be done effectively.
+The o9 platform, with the underlying Enterprise Knowledge Graph, enables a digital model of the entire enterprise.
+Its interconnections with customers and suppliers as a digital twin of the supply chain can support organizations looking to embark on these initiatives.